quayle/backbone-deep-model/README.md

 =========

 master:
-- Add supprt for arrays in nested attributes (sqren)
+- Add support for arrays in nested attributes (sqren)

 0.11.0:
 - Trigger change events only once (restorer)

+0.10.5:
+- Trigger change events only once and trigger change event for parent keys (like wildcard)

 0.10.4:
 - Fix #68 Model or collection in attributes are eliminated when defaults are used